 Sri Lanka being an island country, the best and easiest way to reach here is by flight.
 Colombo International Airport is the main entry point to all the international travelers and is well connected to all the major cities of the world.

 Travel around in Sri Lanka

 The best way to explore the country is to hire a taxi and driver from local locations.
 Besides, you can avail buses that majorly includes routes like Negambo, Galle and there also a direct route to Colombo to Kandy.
 You can also take tuk-tuk or train to travel within.
 Railway system and train cars are regularly upgraded to avail complete and easy access to sites.

 For budget travelers, I suggest you use local transport where ever possible.
+And every traveller should experience the amazing Kandy to Ella train ride through Sri Lanka’s countryside.
 Make sure to check train timings before at least one day before so that you don’t have to wait for the train.